 If you’re only having private lessons occasionally, then an annual insurance policy could be a big waste of money.

 A temporary learner driver policy, on the other hand, is a flexible and affordable option as you only pay for the cover you actually need.
-From just one day up to 3 months, you can choose a duration that fits your situation.
+From just 12 hours or one day up to 28 days, you can choose a duration that fits your situation.